 - Often made from renewable natural materials

-- Produce less plastic waste over time
+- Usually create less plastic waste over time

 What to Look for in a Quality Wooden Xylophone Toy